SidOfc/treevial/README.md

 - It has 2 mappings for navigating up and down the tree
   - <kbd>-</kbd>: may be preceded by a count of how many directories to move up
   - <kbd>=</kbd>: move into directory, may be preceded by count on folded paths to move into Nth directory from left
-- It has 2 mappings to handle directory expanding / collapsing
+- It has 2 mappings to handle file opening and directory expanding / collapsing
   - <kbd>enter</kbd>: toggle directory open / closed or if file, open it in a buffer
   - <kbd>shift</kbd>+<kbd>enter</kbd>: same as enter except when closing, closes all nested child directories (**nvim only by default**)
 - It has 3 mappings for performing actions: